-Daylight hours: Understanding sunrise & sunset times
+Daylight hours: sunrise & sunset

 Daylight hours represent the amount of time from sunrise to sunset - not to be confused with sunshine hours, which shows how much bright sunshine you can expect at your chosen destination in every month of the year.

 Understanding how daylight hours are measured, plus where, when and why places see more or less daylight throughout the year, is helpful to anyone planning a holiday, especially if you're after some winter sun - no one wants to discover too late that they're chosen somewhere shrouded in darkness!

 - How the tilt of the earth affects daylight

 - Daylight hours throughout the seasons

 How the tilt of the earth affects daylight hours

 Due to its spherical nature, at any moment in time half the earth is illuminated by the sun while the other half is in darkness.